-A restaurant-inspired southwestern chicken pasta with grilled chicken tossed in a creamy chipotle sauce.
+Restaurant-inspired southwestern chicken pasta with fresh tomatoes, sweet corn and cilantro tossed in a creamy chipotle sauce.

 Am I the only person who goes to a restaurant, orders dinner, and then announces to the table that I can totally make what I ordered at home?
 Am I also the only person who, at least nine times out of ten, never actually follows-up on that promise because… well, because life is busy and I can’t possibly follow through on everything I say?

 Anyway, what I’m getting at is that I get really inspired by menus and restaurant dishes, but I rarely try to recreate the dishes at home mostly because I have challenges in the organization department and tend to write notes on sticky pads that inevitably collect on my desk and in my purse only to be thrown away because I can’t figure out what I actually took note of – what was that?
 Something about pasta or pumpkin or potatoes?

 So now I am using a note-taking system and trying very hard to stay organized so I can hang on to and try out some of the many tasty inspirations I stumble across online and in real life.